sfc-gh-aguadalupe/Cortex_analyst_Enablement/monitoring.md

 - Set up custom alerting rules
 - Integrate with enterprise monitoring platforms

-## Security Considerations

-### Data Privacy
-- Be aware of what data is logged
-- Ensure compliance with data privacy regulations
-- Consider data masking for sensitive information

-### Access Control
-- Regularly review who has access to monitoring data
-- Implement principle of least privilege
-- Monitor access to sensitive query data

 ## Next Steps

 1. **Set up monitoring** for your semantic models